AutoTF-Rail/AutoTf-Documentation/README.md

 The documentation might lag behind a bit, because the safety and functionality of actively running systems is priorizied.

-**All info given in this repository are without warranty.
-AutoTF and individiuals representing AutoTF are not liable for any damanges occuring due to the contents.**
+### **All info given in this repository are without warranty.
+AutoTF and individiuals representing AutoTF are not liable for any damanges occuring due to the contents unless specified otherwise in a contract.**

 ## Active repositories